 itch must cycle through snails.
 Larval stages develop and reproduce

-the internal organs of the snail.
-Each day, thousands
+in the internal organs of the snail.
+Each day thousands

-of these free-swimming cercariae emerge from the snail but do
+of free-swimming cercariae emerge from each infected snail.

 Do all snails carry the organisms